influxdata/nifi-influxdb-bundle/README.md

 1. **PartitionRecord** - Group incoming records by container name
 1. **RouteOnAttribute** - Routes incoming container metrics: NiFi container metrics are routed to `PutInfluxDatabaseRecord` other metrics to `LogAttribute`
 1. **PutInfluxDatabaseRecord** - Writes NiFi container metrics to the InfluxDB
+1. **PutInfluxDatabaseRecord_2** - Writes NiFi container metrics to the InfluxDB 2.0
 1. **LogAttribute** - Log metrics that aren't written to the InfluxDB

 #### Result